yanchenglee98/tp/docs/UserGuide.md

 ![](https://i.imgur.com/PiFpKJb.png)
 4) Save the file and relaunch Hall-y.

-### 6.2 Editing the blocks configuration : `edit-block-range` - Tee Kok Siang
+### 6.2 Editing the block configuration : `edit-block-range` - Tee Kok Siang

-This command helps you to edit the blocks configuration.
+This command helps you to edit the block configuration.

-Does your hall have block A, B, C, D and E which are different than the default block A, B, C and D?
-Fret not, you can edit it by using this command.
+Does your hall have blocks A, B, C, D and E which are different from the default blocks A, B, C and D?
+Fret not!
+You can edit it by using this command.
 Suppose that it has the following details:

 Parameters | Details
 ---------- | -------